 - Prepare the trust deed.
 Work with a specialist estate planner to draft the trust deed, identifying the trustees and beneficiaries and setting out the terms.
 The wording must be precise with no room for ambiguity.

 - Prepare the transfer documents.
 If there’s no mortgage, you’ll need a TR1 form to transfer legal title into the names of the trustees.
 If there is a mortgage, you’ll use a Declaration of Trust to transfer the beneficial interest — you can’t move legal title without the mortgage company’s consent.
-You may also need a form RX1 to place a restriction on the title.
+You’ll also need a form RX1 to place a restriction on the title.
 The RX1 is like putting a legal fence around your home — nothing can be sold or mortgaged without trustee consent.

 - Submit all forms to Land Registry.
 Filing with HM Land Registry (HMLR) is a regulated activity and requires a solicitor or licensed conveyancer.
 While a trust can have as many trustees as you wish, Land Registry only allows up to 4 people to be listed on a property title.
-The registration process can take several months, but your home is legally protected from the moment the documents are properly executed.
+The registration process can take several weeks or months, but your home is legally protected from the moment the documents are properly executed.

 For more detailed information on the process, you can visit our page on Family Home Protection Trust.